Best Strawberry Rhubarb Crisp Recipe for Summer Desserts

 6. Cool on wire rack for at least 30 minutes before serving to allow filling to set.

-Chef Nora’s Insider Techniques
+Chef Chef’s Insider Techniques

 Texture Mastery: Keep butter ice-cold and work quickly with fingertips to prevent melting.
 The steam created when cold butter hits hot oven creates flaky pockets.
 Flavor Layering: Macerating fruit with sugar draws out juices and allows cornstarch to thicken consistently.
 Time-Saver: Prep topping ahead and freeze in ziplock bags - just sprinkle frozen topping over filling before baking.